johnmtlnd/johnmtlnd.github.io/about.md

               showQuotation();
         </script>."</h3>

-    Looking to start a project together?
+    <p>Looking to start a project together?
 Got questions?
 Just want to shoot the breeze?
-Compose a finely worded email and let's start a <a href="mailto:hello@johnmtlnd.com">Gmail thread!</a></h3>
+Compose a finely worded email and let's start a <a href="mailto:hello@johnmtlnd.com">Gmail thread!</a></p>

     <a href="{{ site.cdn_path }}/john-maitland_resume.pdf">Resume</a>
     <hr>